-Eligible Applicant A person who has met the minimum qualifications to enter the apprenticeship program according to the Standards.

-Hold Committee Action: Retaining an apprentice at the same level if he or she is not adequately progressing in the program.
+Eligible Applicant A person who has met the minimum qualifications to enter the he or she is not adequately progressing in the program.
 Not all holds are disciplinary, as an apprentice may have insufficient hours to advance due to illness or injury or the work schedule provided by the training agent.
-Holds are usually, but not always, issued in rerate evaluations and is never indefinite.
+Holds are usually, but not always, issued in rerate evaluations and are never indefinite.